CNR-ISMAR/tools4msp/docs/modules/partrac/index.rst

 Proceedings of 20 Years of Progress in Radar Altimetry Symposium.
 ESA SP-710.

 Chubarenko, I., Bagaev, A., Zobkov, M., Esiukova, E., 2016.
-On some physical and dynam-ical properties of microplastic particles in marine environment.
+On some physical and dynamical properties of microplastic particles in marine environment.
 Mar.
 Pollut.
 Bull.
 108,105-112.

 Cucco A, Sinerchia M, Ribotti A, Olita A, Fazioli L, Perilli A, Sorgente B,